-- What can I expect on the day of my test?
+What can I expect on the day of my test?

 Learn more about what you can expect when you go to a computer-delivered test center, by viewing the GACE Computer-delivered Test Center Tour video (Flash).
 For additional information about what to bring, ID requirements, and test day policies and procedures, see On Test Day.

-- Can I bring food to the test center?
+- Can I bring food into the testing room?

 - What identification will I need to show on test day?